hyperspy/hyperspy/doc/user_guide/eds.rst

     Zr_Lb3
     background_order_6

-The width and the energy are fixed.
-The height of the sub-X-ray lines are twinned to the main X-ray lines (alpha lines).
-The model can be fitted.
+The width and the energies are fixed, while the heights of the sub-X-ray lines are linked to the main X-ray lines (alpha lines).
+The model can now be fitted:

 .. code-block:: python

     >>> m.fit()

-The background fitting can be improved with the :py:meth:`~.models.edsmodel.EDSModel.fit_background` method by enabling only the energy ranges with no X-ray lines.
+The background fitting can be improved with :py:meth:`~.models.edsmodel.EDSModel.fit_background` by enabling only energy ranges containing no X-ray lines:

 .. code-block:: python

     >>> m.fit_background()

 The width of the X-ray lines is defined from the energy resolution (FWHM at Mn Ka) provided by `energy_resolution_MnKa` in `metadata`.
-This parameters can be calibrated by fitting with the :py:meth:`~.models.edsmodel.EDSModel.calibrate_energy_axis` method.
+This parameters can be calibrated by fitting with :py:meth:`~.models.edsmodel.EDSModel.calibrate_energy_axis`:

 .. code-block:: python

     >>> m.calibrate_energy_axis(calibrate='resolution')
     Energy resolution (FWHM at Mn Ka) changed from 130.000000 to 131.927922 eV

-Fine tuning of the parameters of specific X-ray lines can be done with the :py:meth:`~.models.edsmodel.EDSModel.calibrate_xray_lines` method.
+Fine-tuning of specific X-ray lines can be achieved using :py:meth:`~.models.edsmodel.EDSModel.calibrate_xray_lines`:

 .. code-block:: python